A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 10: Use Nipple Cream

-Make your life easier and stock pile MotherLove Nipple Cream.
-There’s a good chance your nipples are going to hurt for a while.
-Breastfeeding with an overactive letdown isn’t easy for your baby either.
+Breastfeeding with an overactive letdown isn’t easy for your baby.
 He may try to cope by slipping off your breast to avoid the gushing geyser or clamping down with his gums.
 Youch!
 Unfortunately, this often translates into broken or raw nipples.

 I truly love this cream.
-I slummed it with Lanolin and Medela’s cream for a while.
-These products were okay, but they were a little tacky and they didn’t work nearly as fast as MotherLove.
+I slummed it with Lanolin for a while, but it felt tacky and didn’t work nearly as fast as MotherLove.
 Plus, MotherLove is organic!
 Win-win!

 Related Post: The Best Organic Nipple Creams to Relieve Your Breast Pain